 Weather and road conditions can vary greatly in different elevations.
 Go to https://twitter.com/smokiesroadsnps for the latest road and facility closures.

 Straddling the border of North Carolina and Tennessee is one of the most beautiful and popular parks in the country, a prime destination for your next RV getaway: Great Smoky Mountains National Park.
 From the calling of the ancient mountains to the glistening of its waterways, there’s a reason why this is the most visited park in the nation.
-In fact, it gets more visitors than Yellowstone, the Grand Canyon, and Yosemite combined.
+In fact, this park gets more visitors than Yellowstone National Park the Grand Canyon National Park, and Yosemite National Park combined.

-When you visit Great Smoky Mountains National Park with an RV, there is something for the whole family to enjoy year-round, with its hot summers and relatively mild winters.
+When you visit Great Smoky Mountains National Park in an RV, there is something for the whole family to enjoy year-round; the summers tend to be hot, and the winters tend to be mild.
 Elevations in this mountainous park vary from 875 feet to over 6,000 feet.
 You can take in panoramic views of the incredible hilly landscape from the observation tower at Clingmans Dome, which is the highest point in the park.
-Great Smoky Mountains National Park is home to a diverse habitat of native plants and animals from American Black Bears to Snapping Turtles.
+Great Smoky Mountains National Park is home to a diverse habitat of native plants and animals from American black bears to snapping turtles.
 From fishing and biking to waterfall walks and backpacking, this magical national park is the perfect place for your next RV vacation.